kozjuli/kozjuli.github.io/_pages/research.md

     > This paper studies a sovereign default model with fiscal and monetary policies to assess the policy response and evaluate the gains from flexibility in times of severe distress.

+- **Liquidity and Investment in General Equilibrium**
+with Nicolas Caramp and Keisuke Teeple [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2022/2022-022.pdf){:target="_blank"}

+    > This paper studies the implications of trading frictions in financial markets for firms' investment and dividend choices and their aggregate consequences.

 ---
 ## Work in Progress <a name="wpr"></a>

-- **Liquidity and Investment in General Equilibrium**
-with Nicolas Caramp and Keisuke Teeple

 - **A Spatial Equilibrium Model of Racial Segregation and the College Gap**
 with Victoria Gregory and Hannah Rubinton